 I learned on hills that once I find the most efficient and manageable bike gear, it can actually become enjoyable.
 This is transferable to all sorts of challenges.
-If you are going to sustain yourself for the duration of any event or project, keep in the gear that sustains you and keep going forward!
+If you are going to sustain yourself for the duration of any event or project, use the gear that keeps you going forward with ease and enjoy the ride!

-Have an energy giving theme tune to keep you going:
+Have a theme tune to keep you going forward: